shadow-cljs/shadow-cljs.org/markdown/introduction.md

 * CLJS REPL
 * Code splitting (via `:modules`)

-To use shadow-cljs, add configs in the file `shadow-cljs.edn`, and run:
+To use shadow-cljs, add your configurations in a `shadow-cljs.edn` file, and run:

 ```bash
 npm install -g shadow-cljs # Node.js and JVM are required to be installed